segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ### Not seeing events in Facebook

 Facebook releases updates to its platform regularly.
-Those updates will sometimes include new requirements for use of the Conversions API.
-Please check here: https://developers.facebook.com/docs/graph-api/changelog/version13.0 to keep up to date.
-A notable update pertaining to the Conversions API was v13.0, so take a look for additional requirements there and in any newer versions.
+Those updates can include new requirements for use of the Conversions API.
+Check Facebook's [Graph API Changelog](https://developers.facebook.com/docs/graph-api/changelog){:target="_blank”}  to keep up to date with the current requirements.